 Threats to wind up

 Arrears of rent is the ground for forfeiture that entitles a landlord to change locks without notice.
-The Coronavirus Act (the "CA") has made it illegal to forfeit leases to which Part 2 of the Landlord and Tenant Act 1954 ("Pt2 LTA 1954") applies for arrears of rent until 30 June 2020 and possibly longer.
+The Coronavirus Act (the "CA") has made it illegal to forfeit leases to which Part 2 of the Landlord and Tenant Act 1954 ("Pt2 LTA 1954") applies for arrears of rent until 31 March 2021.
 The Ministry of Housing, Communities and Local Government (the "MHCLG") has stated that this is intended to apply to all commercial leases whether or not they fall within Pt2 LTA 1954.
 It has not clarified whether this applies to commercial leases when the tenant is not in occupation.
 We think it must as otherwise a superior landlord could forfeit an intermediate commercial lease thereby terminating an occupational sub-lease subject to any application for relief.

 Rent is defined in the CA as any sum a tenant is liable to pay under a relevant business tenancy.
 The MHCLG confirms that this relates to any sum and not just any sum that is reserved as rent under the lease.
-The CA includes existing arrears within this protection and so it would seem that the arrears do not have to be arrears that accrue in the March 2020 quarter alone.
-This, together with the proposed temporary ban on statutory demands and winding up proceedings, is likely to give tenants a stronger negotiating position when seeking to agree rent suspensions.
+The CA includes existing arrears within this protection and so it would seem that the arrears do not have to be arrears that accrue from the March 2020 quarter onwards.
+This, together with the ban on statutory demands and winding up proceedings, is likely to give tenants a stronger negotiating position when seeking to agree rent suspensions.

 These protections do not prevent a landlord from taking steps to forfeit for other breaches of lease.
 Most leases will contain forfeiture rights on the happening of various insolvency events.
 If this includes balance sheet insolvency, many tenants are likely to face being in this situation as their cash reserves are used during the current period of no trading.
-The MHCLG has stated that it will monitor the position in relation to other landlord actions such as winding up.
-It is possible that a moratorium may also be placed on forfeiture as a result of insolvency.
+As a result of CIGA, tenants with financial problems may be able to obtain moratoria preventing forfeiture as a result of insolvency.

 Currently, the legislation does not change the position in respect of existing enforcement action.
-Whilst tenants that go into arrears of rent will be protected from eviction in the short term, they will need to repay the arrears in full plus accrued interest once the protection is lifted (be that 30 June 2020 or later if the UK Government extend the arrangements) to avoid facing forfeiture (or other) proceedings at that point.
+Whilst tenants that go into arrears of rent will be protected from eviction in the short term, they will need to repay the arrears in full plus accrued interest once the protection is lifted (which will be on 1 July 2021) to avoid facing forfeiture (or other) proceedings at that point.

 Keep open clauses